Google's New Technology Helps Create Powerful Ranking-Algorithms

 Neural ranking GAMs are now available as a part of TF-Ranking…”

-I asked Jeffery Coyle, co-founder of AI content optimization technology MUSE, about TF-Ranking and GAMs.
+I asked Jeff Coyle, co-founder of AI content optimization technology MarketMuse (@MarketMuseCo), about TF-Ranking and GAMs.

 Jeffrey, who has a computer science background as well as decades of experience in search marketing, noted that GAMs is an important technology and improving it was an important event.

-Jeffrey Coyle shared:
+Mr. Coyle shared:

-“I’ve spent the most time researching the neural ranking GAMs innovation and the possible impact on context analysis (for queries) which has been a long-term goal of Google’s scoring teams.
+“I’ve spent significant time researching the neural ranking GAMs innovation and the possible impact on context analysis (for queries) which has been a long-term goal of Google’s scoring teams.

 Neural RankGAM and related technologies are deadly weapons for personalization (notably user data and context info, like location) and for intent analysis.